Soltony/Events/USER_MANUAL.md

 ### 2. Viewing Event Details

-Clicking on any event card will open a pop-up window with more details.
-For a full-screen view, click the "Buy Tickets" button.
+Clicking on any event card will take you directly to the full event details page.

 -   **Event Information**: View the event's date, time, location, and a detailed description.
 -   **Ticket Tiers**: See the different types of tickets available, their prices, and how many are left.